- Code MGMT7007

 See Future Offerings

-This course aims to promote an understanding, within the context of a capitalist economy, of:
+This course aims to promote an understanding for corporations, of:

-- the importance to each individual corporate entity of corporate sustainability;
+- fundamental concepts of sustainability and the importance to individual corporate entity of corporate sustainability;

-- the inter-relationship between the environmental, social, and economic aspects of corporate sustainability;
+- the inter-relationship between the natural environmental, social, and economic aspects of corporate sustainability;

-- the principal ‘toolkits' currently used by practitioners to recognise and appropriately resolve environmental and social sustainability issues in business; and
+- the principal ‘toolkits' currently used by practitioners to recognise and resolve natural environmental and social sustainability issues in pursuing sustainable business strategy; and

 Upon successful completion, students will have the knowledge and skills to: